 © Beth Gauper

-The 1890s brick farmhouse has three bedrooms with eight beds, $25 or $22 for members of Hostelling International.
+The 1890s brick farmhouse has three bedrooms with eight beds, $25-$30 for non-members of Hostelling International.
 Guests can use the large living room, dining room and kitchen.
 To make a reservation, call 262-495-8794.

-There's also a hostel in Madison and one north of Milwaukee in Newburg.
+There's also a hostel in Madison.
 For more, see At home in a hostel.

 Party in Milwaukee